woolball-xyz/woolball-server/README.md

-# WoolBall-Server 🧶
+# woolball-server 🧶
 *Browser-as-a-Server orchestration layer for distributed AI inference*

 WoolBall turns **idle browsers into inference nodes**.
-This repository contains the open-source **network server** that dispatches jobs to those nodes; the client/worker SDK lives in [`browser-node`](https://github.com/woolball-xyz/browser-node).
+This repository contains the open-source **network server** that dispatches jobs to those nodes; the client/worker SDK lives in [`woolball-client`](https://github.com/woolball-xyz/woolball-client).

 ---